maltekrupa/phoenix-protomaps-example/README.md

   * Run `npm install` in `assets/vendor`
   * Run `mix setup` to install and setup dependencies
-  * Follow the steps in `Download map data` to service your maps and fonts locally
+  * Follow the steps in `Download map data` to serve maps and fonts locally
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.